LEVS Kroon2 min

 Big blocks, small scale

-Using the informal routes as a design tool, we create two self-evident passages in the elongated blocks.
-This cuts the blocks, as it were, into smaller masses that fit into the finer urban scale of the environment without losing their cohesion.
-In the passages we place the main entrances of the blocks.
-This shortens the walking distance to the front doors of apartments.
+Using the informal routes as a design tool, we create two obvious passages in the elongated blocks.
+They cut the blocks into smaller masses that fit into the finer urban planning scale of the surroundings without losing their cohesion.
+In the passageways, we place the blocks' main entrances.
+This shortens the walking distance to the entrance of the apartment blocks.

 Range of residential plans